thej-ssi/streptofile/README.md

 streptofile -o <output_folder> *.fasta
 ```

-To run a subset of analyses, these can be specified in a comma-separated list using the --analyses parameter
+To run only a subset of analyses, these can be specified in a comma-separated list using the --analyses parameter
 ```
 streptofile -o <output_folder> --analyses emm,mlst,virulence *.fasta
 ```

+### Input

+Designed for genome assemblies, though all nucleotide fasta input will work, so cds files or similar is fine as well

+### Outputs
+- **<output_folder>/results.tsv**: All analysis results in a wide table format.
+Includes emm-typing results, mlst results and one column for each of the 66 virulence genes indicating presence or absence of that gene.
+- **<output_folder>/virulence_details.tsv**: All identified virulence genes in long table format.
+Includes information on coverage, identity, sequence reference and the identified sequence
+- **<output_fodler>/<sample_name>**: One folder for each input fasta with blast results etc.